 If you're a domain registrant, have you given thought to what will happen to your domain names if you should pass away?

 When preparing a will, the focus is usually items such as land, property, cash, shares and precious physical possessions.

 The digital revolution has brought new complexity in this regard; including virtual assets such as the content of social media accounts, photos posted online, access to email addresses and domain names.
-These are all things that should be considered when drawing up or updating a will.
+These are all items that should be considered when drawing up or updating a will.

 While this may seem rather straightforward, there are a few important issues to bear in mind.

 An example is a potential complication with Australian domain names with regard to eligibility.

 Unlike generic TLD's (Top Level Domains) including .COM, .NET and .ORG; to hold an Australian name such as .COM.AU, the registrant must be able to meet the eligibility criteria.
 If the person is unable to, he/she could lose the domain name.

 Something else to consider is if you're a sole trader and you leave your business to your children, will the children know how to access and manage the web site?
 If not, all the effort you put in over the years could be lost and what was intended to be a valuable gift could become worthless.

 This article mainly served to put the issue on your radar - for further information, it's important to consult your legal counsel to ensure that anything you put in place in this regard is rock-solid.